 Why Modular Homes/Buildings?

-There are several reasons why modular homes have become so popular.
+There are several reasons why modular homes & buildings have become so popular.
 Many believe that lower the cost is the main reason to build modular, but surprisingly, lower costs are only a secondary consideration:

 Superior Quality Is The Main Reason